shimlab/BLAZE/README.md

 # BLAZE (Barcode identification from Long reads for AnalyZing single cell gene Expression)
-**Important Notes:** This repo is actively being updated updated.
+**Important Notes:** This repo is actively being updated.
 Please make sure you have the latest commit.
 To do this, you can run `git pull` before you run the script, which may potential avoid some errors.

 ## Keywords: